okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/vue/basic-sign-in.md

 #### Default page route

-To create the default `/index` page, update the `src/App.vue` file to provide links to relevant location in your application.
+To create the default `/index` page, update the `src/App.vue` file to provide links to relevant locations in your app.
 You need to provide a `Login` link to render the Sign-In Widget, a `Logout` to sign-out of your authenticated session, and links to authenticated pages by using `authState` property (see [`authStateManager` in Auth JS SDK](https://github.com/okta/okta-auth-js#authstatemanager)).

 You can use the following condition to hide or show specific elements: